annalenalamprecht/CoTaPP/Projects/Project 02 Extended Mystery Coffee.md

 6. When the matching is finished, the program prints out the generated pairs/groups to the screen in nice, readable formatting.
 7. In every round the program provides a new conversation starter (for example a joke, a statement to debate or a question to answer).
 The program reads these from a local file.
 The conversation starter is also printed to the screen.
 8. The program generates messages to all groups which address the participants by name, inform them about having been matched for a meeting, and include the conversation starter.
 It saves these messages in one or multiple text files.
+9. Create a new name for your version of Mastery Coffee.

 Feel free to be creative and add additional features.
 For example, you could try to make the program avoid redundant matchings (that is, not putting together people who have been matched in a previous round), to retrieve the conversation starter from a web resource or service, or to send out the messages generated by the program as e-mails.

 ## Tips
 Ask your tutors for help and feedback early and regularly.
 Don’t wait until you are really stuck somewhere.
 Often it is difficult to fix programming problems that are caused by poor design decisions made early in the project.

 Check the project grading rubric.
 This will give you a clearer idea of what is important to focus on.